CodeSlicing/pure-swift-ui-design/Assets/Docs/LayoutGuides/layout-guides.md

 for segment in 0..<numSegments {
     path.move(layoutSmall[0, 0, origin: layout[0, segment]])
     for smallSegment in 0...numSegments {
+        // here I'm going to use a coordinate from the main layout guide as
-        path.line(layoutSmall[0, smallSegment, origin: layout[0, segment]])
+        // the origin point for the smaller layout guide path.line(layoutSmall[0, smallSegment, origin: layout[0, segment]])
     }
 }